 To set my concealer, I use my Kat Von D Shade + Light palette and a small tapered fluffy brush like the one shown above (left) from Real Techniques.
 To set my foundation I use Charlotte Tillbury Flawless Airbrush Powder with a large powder brush from yet again, Real Techniques.
 I also love using MAC Studio Fix Powder to set my foundation.

 Part 2: Brows & Eyes

 I typically use anywhere from one to three colors on my eyes.
 It usually depends on how much time I have in the morning and how defined I want my eye look to be.
 The first thing I do is use a fluffy blending brush (MAC 224) to blend a little color into my crease.
 I use back and forth windshield wiper motions to get the most natural blended look.
 Any medium toned matte brown shade will work for this.
 Some I use and love are: MAC Always Sunny, MAC Soft Brown, MAC Texture, and Makeup Geek Creme Brûlée.
 Some days, this is all I do in the way of eyeshadow and then I call it a day.
 Like when I sit down to get ready and realize I have less than ten minutes for both my makeup and my hair.
-Good times!

 When I want a little more definition in to my eyes I add a slightly darker shade in my outer corner.
 This step is not completely necessary but I like to add it in when time allows.
 I use a stiffer brush (MAC 217 or Morphe M433) for this since it deposits the color a little more precisely but still allows me to blend.
 Doing this usually ends up looking like I tried harder than I actually did since it’s such a simple step that has big impact.
 Colors I use for this are: MAC Swiss Chocolate, MAC Saddle or Makeup Geek Frappe.
 Lastly, I pack a matte cream color to my lid with a flat shader brush (MAC 239).
 This gives even more definition to my eyes by creating a more stark contrast between my lid and crease.
 I typically use MAC Vanilla or MAC Blanc Type on my lids.